bfaru/mobileleap-site-gatsby/pages/index.md

 ---
 path: /
 ---
-## WE ARE MOBILELEAP

-We love being on the cutting edge of everything mobile.

-Like it or not, the way we interact and do business is changing rapidly, and those who don’t adapt will be left behind.
-One of the trends driving change is the rapid pace of technology innovation, along with a growing preference in the world for access to the latest mobile technology.

-**Mobileleap** is guided by its vison of building solutions that provide more power, capability and usability into mobile devices.
+## We are MobileLeap Labs

+Guided by an always changing mobile landscape, lead developer Bryan Garces created **mobileleap labs** with the mission of creating cutting edge mobile solutions that are functional, innovative and make use of the latest mobile technologies and capabilities.

+Our time is very valuable and we want to make a difference.
+That's why our team of developers handpick each project that we work on.
+Please contact us about your at info@mobileleaplabs.com.